open-afc-project/openafc/src/README-IndoorFlag.md

 ## For US sweeps:

-The service queries for all records and ignores all items not on the 6SD requipment class:
+The service queries for all records available from the FCC Equipment Authorization Database at the URL https://apps.fcc.gov/OETLabServices/getAFCAuthorizations  since Jan 1, 2020 and ignores all items not on the 6SD requipment class:

 The location bit for OUTDOOR is set.
 If the Grant Note is BX, the INDOOR bit is also set.